akshan-main/data557project/Blogs/Blog 4: Predicting Academic Salaries: Can Data Science Forecast Your Paycheck?.md

 # Blog 4] Predicting Academic Salaries: Can Data Science Forecast Your Paycheck?

+Welcome to the forth installment of our blog series on investigating faculty salary data at a US university.
+In this post, we would like to discuss about Predicting Academic Salaries using Machine Learning models and analyzing our findings.

+---

 Imagine you're a young assistant professor.
 You’ve spent years earning degrees, building expertise, and finally securing a faculty position.
 But one question lingers in your mind: How will your salary evolve over time?

 Will experience alone guarantee a bigger paycheck?
 Or do promotions, administrative roles, and even your field of study play a bigger role?